CompositeFlows/documentation-assembler-vsix/README.md

-# Docs Assembler - build documentation like Lego
+# Docs Assembler - build complex documentation like Lego

 ### Using interchangeable *blocks* and *fragments* of text
 - A strategy that mirrors **classes** and **variables** in programming.